FloRobart/Maven_lite/Documentations/Utilisation.en.md

     - `-args '"examp#le"'` becomes `examp#le`
     - `-args '"examp\ le"'` becomes `examp\ le`

-### Arguments in the Configuration File
+### Arguments in the configuration file

 // TODO: Verify special characters

-- To pass arguments to the main class of your project using the `-args` and `--arguments` options to avoid any escaping issues.
+- To pass arguments to the main class of your project with the `-args` and `--arguments` options to avoid any escaping issues.
   - Special characters in the configuration file are: `\`, `"`
     - `-args "examp\"le"` becomes `examp"le`
     - `-args "\-example"` becomes `\-example`
     - `-args "\--example"` becomes `\--example`
     - `-args "examp\\le"` becomes `examp\le`
     - `-args "examp\le"` becomes `examp\le`
-    - `-args "examp\\\le"` becomes `examp\\le`
+    - `-args "examp\\\le"` becomes `exemp\\le`
-    - `-args "examp\\\"le"` becomes `examp\"le`
+    - `-args "examp\\\"le"` becomes `exemp\"le`
-    - `-args "examp#le"` becomes `examp#le`
+    - `-args "examp#le"` becomes `exemp#le`
-    - `-args "examp\ le"` becomes `examp\ le`
+    - `-args "examp\ le"` becomes `exemp\ le`

 ## Main Class

-This option is used with the `--main` or `-m` option.
+The use of this option is done with the `--main` or `-m` option.

-This option allows you to specify the main class to launch with the package in the form `package.MainClass`.
-This option is only useful if you have multiple main classes in your project; if not, Maven Lite will automatically find and use the main class of the project.
+This option allows specifying the main class to be launched with the package in the form `package.MainClass`.
+This option is useful only if you have multiple main classes in your project; if not, Maven Lite will automatically find and use the main class of the project.

-- Example of using the Main Class option:
+- Example of using the Main Class option
-  - In this example, we will compile and run a Java project with the main class `Main2` from the `com.example` package and the default output folder for compiled files.
+  - In this example, we will compile and launch a Java project with the main class `Main2` from the `com.example` package and the default output folder for compiled files.

   ```sh
   mvnl -m com.example.Main2 -cl